hrbhardwaj/Bash_Script/README.md

 # Devops

-In This Create User with Permission we Create a CSV file to user :
+In This Create User with Permission file :

 Format of file:
-firstname,lastname,username,password,mailaddress
+* firstname,lastname,username,password,mailaddress